Skip to main content

 Secondary Surgery

-Several clinical trials have studied the use of secondary surgery for women with advanced epithelial ovarian cancer that has come back after being in remission, or to remove more tumor after their initial surgery.
+For women with advanced epithelial ovarian cancer that has come back after being in remission, clinical trials have studied the use of secondary surgery or surgery to remove more tumor after the initial surgery with varying results.

 NCI-Supported Research Programs